 - Good groundcover will also help to stop erosion and filter out pollutants before they get into your dam.
 Use a variety of grasses, clover and ground plants.

 - Establish strong windbreaks around your dams to reduce the amount of water lost through evaporation.
 The best position for windbreaks is usually adjacent to your dam and we recommend using Pine trees, Acacia and Eucalypts.

 Drought season is when you’re most likely to need your water storage tank for any number of uses.
 Now is a good time to check if your tank needs desludging.
 Examine the insides of your tank to check if there’s been an accumulation of sediment or you may have even noticed the presence of sediment in your water flow.
 If your tank needs desludging, you can do it without emptying any water from your tank by using an inverted funnel at the end of your hose and dragging it along the bottom of your tank.

 Water tanks are also one of the most effective water sources in the case of a bushfire.
 Get ready for bushfire season by ensuring that all vegetation and debris is cleared from the entire area around your tank.
 This will prevent a fire from spreading towards your tank and blocking access.
 It’s also crucial that you keep the space around your water storage tank clear in case your local fire services need to access your water supply with their truck.
 Talk with the team at Global Tanks to ensure you have fittings that your local Firefighters can hook up to.

 At Global Tanks, our poly water storage tanks come in 30 different colours and a huge range of sizes with our largest and best value tanks holding up to 23,500 litres of water(45,000 litres in Victoria).
+We are experts at supplying Water Management Solutions to rural properties Australia-wide.
 If you have any questions about our water storage tanks or want to learn more about our services and the installation process, get in touch with one of our friendly team members today!